858 words

 The only engineers who survive — and thrive — in the Devin Age are the ones who own the decision, not the execution.

-I call this the Field CTO Class.
+I call this the Solutions Architect Class.

-What Does a Field CTO Do?
+What Does a Solutions Architect Do?#

-The Difference Between Labor and Leadership
+The Difference Between Labor and Leadership#

 Infosys deploying Devin is not a tragedy.
 It’s a filter.